fedoranimus/todoist-api/source/includes/_webhooks.md

 `{"event_name": "...", "user_id"=..., "event_data": {...}}`

-The structure of "event_data" object varies depending on the type of event it is.
+The structure of the "event_data" object varies depending on the type of event it is.
 For instance, if it is an "item:added" event notification, The "event_data" will represent the newly added item.